B-210, General Policy

 SNAP

-To send the benefit record via EBT system data entry for priority issuances if TIERS is down or read-only, staff:
+To send the primary cardholder’s (PCH’s) benefit record by the EBT system data entry process for priority issuances if TIERS is down or read-only, interview staff must:

-• obtain the person's signature on Form H1855, Affidavit for Nonreceipt or Destroyed Food Stamp Benefits;
+• obtain the person's signature on Form H1855, Affidavit for Nonreceipt or Destroyed Supplemental Nutrition Assistance Program(SNAP) Benefits;

-• complete Form H1172, EBT Card, PIN and Data Entry Request, for EBT system entry; and
+• complete Form H1172, EBT Card, PIN and Data Entry Request, to provide issuance staff the PCH’s information for manual EBT system data entry;

-• receive approval by supervisor and EBT regional coordinator.
+• receive approval from the supervisor and the EBT regional coordinator to request manual EBT system benefit issuance; and

 EBT regional coordinators must reconcile EBT system benefit record entries.